These men are currently in formation with the Oblates of the Virgin Mary in the United States. Scroll down for more information on each seminarian.

 Br.
 Rafael Solorio, OMV

 Br.
 Rafael, the eighth of ten children, was born and raised in a small town in the state of Michoacan, Mexico.
 He came to the United States when he was eighteen years old and worked for eleven years as a psychiatric technician in a developmental center helping the developmentally disabled.
-A resident of L.A., Br.
+Br.
 Rafael met the Oblates at our parish in Hawaiian Gardens.
 He entered Our Lady of Grace Seminary in the Fall of 2011 and took first vows as an Oblate on August 5, 2014.
+He completed his studies in May 2018, and is currently assigned to our Oblate community at Holy Ghost Church and the Lanteri Center for Ignatian Spirituality in Denver, CO.

 “The Oblates at St. Peter Chanel with their powerful witness and our Blessed Mother Mary have led me to discern my vocation to the religious life and priesthood.”